Notifications and Participation types

 Comment threads can be used for all sorts of things!
 Asking folks to volunteer?
 Posting something that doesn't require any public replies?
 Comments on a thread can be closed, whatever the case.

-If you are the author of the post or are an admin or account owner, you'll see the option to close comments on a thread when you click on the ••• menu on the right-hand side of the page:
+If you are the author of the post or are an admin or account owner, you'll see the option to close comments on a thread when you click the ••• menu button on the right-hand side of the page:

 - ...you post a comment on something, you’ll receive notifications on future posts to the discussion.

 - ...you type in a Campfire, you are automatically following that Campfire.

 - ...someone assigns you a to-do, you'll be notified when anyone comments on it.

 - ...someone adds you to an automatic check-in, you'll automatically be subscribed to answers for that question.
 (You can unsubscribe, though!)

 - ...you assign someone a to-do, you'll be notified when anyone comments on it, and when it's checked off.